 These upper-division courses require strong mathematical reasoning and precise problem-solving techniques.

-The Woody Calculus Mastery Lab helps students develop structured approaches for solving complex mathematics problems and preparing for difficult university exams.
+The Woody Calculus Mastery Lab helps students develop structured approaches for solving complex mathematics problems and preparing for difficult University of Michigan mathematics exams.

-Why Many Michigan Students Struggle in Calculus
+Why Many University of Michigan Students Struggle in Calculus and Advanced Mathematics

 Many Michigan students performed extremely well in mathematics during high school.
 However, university mathematics courses are very different.

-Common challenges include
+Common challenges include:

 • Fast-paced exam schedules